library(dplyr)

 caption="StatCan CHS PUMF 2018")

-This shows that patterns vary across cities, Calgary’s elevated rate of forced moves in four to five year timeframe may be due to the heated up of the rental market during the boom phase at that time, where rent hikes and lack of rent control may have forced people to move.
+This shows that patterns vary across cities, Calgary’s elevated rate of forced moves in four to five year timeframe may be due to the heating up of the rental market during the boom phase at that time, where rent hikes and lack of rent control may have forced people to move.

 This data is worth exploring further, but for the example vignette this will have to do.